YukiAttano/colorful_progress_indicator/README.md

 ## Usage

-(see /example folder for a working example and different use cases)
+(see /example folder or checkout the linked website above for different examples)

+Example of a Fixed-Indicator
 ```dart
 var radius = BorderRadius.circular(14);